jesscss/jess/README.md

 JavaScript Enhanced Style Sheets

 This is the monorepo for Jess.
-See the readme.
+[See the readme](examples/README.md)

 To set up, run:
 ```